robertcornet/TUD_AI_driving/documentation/software_setup.md

 Alternatively, you can buy a memory module with the OS already installed.

 ## WiFi Drivers
 Many USB WiFi dongles are not directly supported on all Linux kernels.
 If your WiFi module is not working, you likely need to install your drivers manually.
-For the WiFi module in the [Bill of Materials](https://github.com/robertcornet/TUD_AI_driving/blob/main/documentation/bill_of_materials.md), use these [drivers](https://github.com/lwfinger/rtl8723bu).
+For the WiFi module in the [Bill of Materials](/documentation/bill_of_materials.md), use these [drivers](https://github.com/lwfinger/rtl8723bu).

 ## Robot Operating System (ROS)
 Install the correct ROS distribution for your Linux version.
 [ROS](https://www.ros.org/) is used to communicate between your Arduinos and your computer.
 If you are unfamiliar with ROS, follow their excellent [Beginner Level turtorials](http://wiki.ros.org/ROS/Tutorials)

-# how to copy complete workspace?
+You can install the [package 'car'](/ros) and modify from there.
+The package is very minimal; it contains:
+- Launch file for USB serial communnication
+- custom messages for the vehicle state, radar state, and control actions
+- a controller script that runs a Tensorflow session

 ## TensorFlow / TensorFlow Lite